technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 09/Lab09.md

 4. Add few more files similarly.

-5. Now, open the File details.xlsx from OneDrive and observe that the details of the files created are added to the tracker.
+5. Now, **open** the **File details.xlsx** from OneDrive and observe that the details of the files created are added to the tracker.
+    **Note**: Login using your credentials from the Resources tab as requried.

     ![](./media/image40.png)

-6. When the file is created in OneDrive, the trigger is invoked which in turn executes the flow **When a file is added** and updates the tracker.
+7. When the file is created in OneDrive, the trigger is invoked which in turn executes the flow **When a file is added** and updates the tracker.

-7. You can also check the details of the autonomous agent in the Activity tab in Copilot Studio.
+8. You can also check the details of the autonomous agent in the Activity tab in Copilot Studio.

 **Summary**